History of South Africa: Boer people and republics

 Another reason for Dutch-speaking white farmers trekking away from the Cape was the abolition of slavery by the British government on Emancipation Day, 1 December 1838.
 The farmers complained they could not replace the labour of their slaves without losing an excessive amount of money.
 The farmers had invested large amounts of capital in slaves.
-Owners who had purchased enslaved people on credit or put them up as surety against loans faced financial ruin.
+Owners who had purchased enslaved people on credit or put them up as security against loans faced financial ruin.